 My passion for people and journey with understanding equity

 It’s easy for me to sum up my favorite part of my job as Director of People at Secfi.
 I love people and I really enjoy watching people grow with a company.
 Working for a growing company is as exciting as it is challenging.
 You need exceptional skills to thrive in a very dynamic (aka messy) environment where priorities are constantly changing.
-To look for those skills in candidates and to make sure those skills blossom while employees work at our company, is my passion.
+Looking for those skills in candidates, and making sure those skills blossom while employees work at our company is my passion.

 The first time I received stock options as part of a compensation package, I knew nothing.
 I simply didn’t have enough financial knowledge to understand my stock options.
 So, I went on a personal quest to understand how stock options work.